knative/specs/specs/eventing/data-plane.md

 content modes of the CloudEvents HTTP binding.
 Senders which do not advertise the ability to accept [reply events](#derived-reply-events) MAY implement only one content mode, as the recipient is not allowed to negotiate the content mode.
-Senders MUST support both cleartext (`http`) and TLS (`https`) URLs as event delivery destinations.

 ### HTTP Verbs

 In the absence of specific delivery preferences, the sender MUST initiate delivery of the event to the recipient using the HTTP POST verb, using either the structured or binary encoding of the event (sender's choice).
-This delivery SHOULD be performed using the CloudEvents HTTP Binding, version 1.0.
+This delivery MUST be performed using the CloudEvents HTTP Binding, version 1.x.

 Senders MAY probe the recipient with an
 [HTTP OPTIONS request](https://tools.ietf.org/html/rfc7231#section-4.3.7); if